krishamoud/krishamoud.github.io/_posts/2015-07-04-deploying-meteor-to-aws-ecs.md

 You should now be on Step: 3

-Make sure that `desired number of tasks` is set to 1 and change the `service name` to whatever you want.
+Make sure that `desired number of tasks` is set to 1 and change the `service name` to whatever you want (cannot have multiple with the same name in the same cluster).

 Make sure `Container: Port` is set to `No ELB`